*SOLD (Australia), Request to be notified when similar board available | Board Location: California *Worldwide Shipping Available*

-Mark Richards (MR) 6’3 super twin shaped in the early 2000’s serial # 62683.
+Mark Richards (MR) 6’3 super twin shaped by MR in the early 2000’s serial # 62683.
 Featuring a vibrant neon green and orange airbrush.
-Matching colors Lightning bolt MR skateboard available for an additional $200 (photos coming soon).
+Matching colors Lightning bolt MR skateboard available for an additional $149.
 Excellent all original condition.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page